Azure-Samples/msal-managed-identity/src/java/readme.md

 ### Acquiring the managed identity token

-MSAL.NET supports acquiring tokens through the managed identity capability when used with applications running inside Azure infrastructure.
+MSAL Java supports acquiring tokens through the managed identity capability when used with applications running inside Azure infrastructure.
 You can read more about MSAL Java support for managed identities in the [official documentation](https://learn.microsoft.com/entra/msal/java/advanced/managed-identity).

 ## Common Errors